Valdes-Tresanco-MS/gmx_MMPBSA/docs/input_file.md

         performed, the namelist must be included (blank if desired)

 `mutant` (Default = "ALA")
 :   Defines the residue by which it is going to mutate.

-    !!! note
-        Allowed values are: "ALA" or "A" for Alanine scanning and "GLY" or "G" for Glycine scanning.
+Allowed values are: `"ALA"` or `"A"` for Alanine scanning and
+    `"GLY"` or `"G"` for Glycine scanning.

     _Changed in v1.3.0: Change mol (receptor or ligand) by mutant aminoacid (ALA or GLY)_